Visit our store for discounts & free shipping over $35 SHOP NOW>>

 CrimeReads, Best True Crime Books of the Year

 This singular history of a prison, and the queer women and trans people held there, is a window into the policing of queerness and radical politics in the twentieth century.

-The Women’s House of Detention, Greenwich Village's most forbidding and forgotten queer landmark, stood from 1929 to 1974, imprisoning tens of thousands from all over New York City.
-The little-known stories of the queer women and trans-masculine people incarcerated in this building present a uniquely queer argument for prison abolition.
-The “House of D” acted as a nexus, drawing queer women down to Greenwich Village from every corner of the city.
-Some of these women—Angela Davis, Grace Paley, Andrea Dworkin, Afeni Shakur—were famous, but the majority were working-class people, incarcerated for the “crimes” of being poor and improperly feminine.
-Today, approximately 40 percent of people in women’s prisons identify as queer; in earlier decades, the percentage was almost certainly higher.
+The Women’s House of Detention, a landmark that ushered in the modern era of women’s imprisonment, is now largely forgotten.
+But when it stood in New York City’s Greenwich Village, from 1929 to 1974, it was a nexus for the tens of thousands of women, transgender men, and gender-nonconforming people who inhabited its crowded cells.
+Some of these inmates—Angela Davis, Andrea Dworkin, Afeni Shakur—were famous, but the vast majority were incarcerated for the crimes of being poor and improperly feminine.
+Today, approximately 40 percent of the people in women’s prisons identify as queer; in earlier decades, that percentage was almost certainly higher.